oehme/oehme.github.io/about.md

 # Contact

-If you'd like to discuss one of my posts feel free to contact me via [email](mailto:st.oehme@gmail.com).
+If you'd like to discuss one of my posts, feel free to mention me on [Twitter](https://twitter.com/StefanOehme).

 [Subscribe](/feed.xml) to my blog or follow me on [GitHub](https://github.com/oehme) to see what I'm currently up to.